 Paul also has a breadth of experience in insurance, financial regulation and arbitral disputes with an international focus.

 Having spent two years working for a leading law firm in the Middle East he gained extensive experience of civil code practice and international arbitration, with an acute focus on major energy, infrastructural and construction disputes in the region.
-He has worked throughout the region – including in Lebanon, Qatar, Oman and the UAE.
-His work includes:
+He has worked on disputes across the region – including in Iraq, Lebanon, Qatar, Oman and the UAE.
+He has a broad experience of institutional rules, including DIAC, ICC and QICCA and his work includes:

 - A dispute purportedly worth $US 90 million, relating to the construction of a major processing plant in the Middle East;